-Process 1: Standards based on Equivalent International Standards issued by the IAASB (including Amending Standards)
+Process 1: Standards based on Equivalent International Standards issued by the IAASB (including comprehensive revisions to IAASB Standards)

-82. Refer to Appendix 3 for a diagram that outlines the process the AUASB follows for developing standards based on international standards issued by the IAASB.
+88. Refer to Appendix 3 for a diagram that outlines the process the AUASB follows for developing standards based on international standards issued by the IAASB.